BrentAIICT/MSSA-SCA/PowerShellTraining/PSADProject1.md

   - Save the function as a module in an autoloading directory ($env:PSModulePath will list the correct directories to choose from)
   - Test the new PowerShell command you have created

-## After you run your function you have created use the following command to see if any users are in the contrators group:
+## Test if your function worked by running:

 ```
 Get-ADGroupMember -Identity Contractors